-A tongue-tie is a fold of skin that connects the tongue to the floor of the mouth.
-Sometimes the skin can be shorter than normal causing some restriction in the movement of the tongue.
+A tongue-tie is a fold of membrane that connects the tongue to the floor of the mouth.
+Sometimes the membrane can be shorter than normal causing some restriction in the movement of the tongue.

 Some tongue-ties are easy to see and others are less obvious.
 About half of babies with a tongue-tie have someone else in the family who also has one.
 It is more common in boys.
 Research done in Southampton shows that over 10% of babies are born with this.

-Some medical experts say that having a tongue-tie will not affect the way your baby feeds, but we have found that a number of babies who have tongue-tie may find feeding more difficult.
-Read Mr Griffiths' thoughts on tongue tie (patient information).
+Some medical experts say that having a tongue-tie will not affect the way your baby feeds, but we have found that a number of babies who have tongue-tie may find feeding more difficult (see our patient information sheet for more details).

 If you have concerns about your baby's feeding or tongue-tie, you should speak to your midwife, feeding specialist, health visitor or GP.

 For babies under 8 months old this is a simple procedure, which takes a few seconds and does not need an anaesthetic.
-We do not think the treatment hurts babies, as it was shown in one study that a small number of babies slept through the procedure.
-Over the age of 9 months a general anaesthetic may be needed.
+We do not think the treatment hurts newborn babies, as it was shown in one study that a small number of babies slept through the procedure.
+Older babies and certainly those over the age of 9 months will need a general anaesthetic.

 Following division, you may notice a small white blister under the tongue, which does not interfere with feeding.

-The tongue-tie service at SUHT is led by Mr Mervyn Griffiths, consultant paediatric surgeon, supported by Carolyn Westcott, lactation consultant.
+The tongue-tie service at UHS is led by Mr Nigel Hall, consultant paediatric and neonatal surgeon, with Jayne Threlfall, midwife and lactation consultant.